Is Divorce in California the New Normal?

 First of all, it is important to note that, while it may seem like more couples are getting divorced, it seems that more people are waiting to get married.

 In fact, people are delaying all life milestones, including marriage, having kids, and buying a home.
-That statistics back up that claim, with just over half of all Californians over 18 being married, which is way down from 74% in 1960.
+Those statistics back up that claim, with just over half of all Californians over 18 being married, which is way down from 74% in 1960.

 Now let’s look at the statistics to get a real answer to this question: Is divorce becoming more normalized than ever before?